There's a Whole World Out ThereExplore Westmont’s Global Programs

 Literature comes alive in the land of its origin

-During the semester, Westmont students explore the terrain where British and Irish literature was written.
-Although the name is England Semester, the program reaches beyond England to Northern Ireland, and the Republic of Ireland.
+Discover the terrain where British and Irish literature was written.
+And, though the name is England Semester, be ready to explore beyond England to Northern Ireland, and the Republic of Ireland.
 England Semester brings together a community of Westmont students enlivened by new experiences, passionate about language and literature, and eager to broaden their cultural horizons.

 You will learn and grow from first-hand experience of sites in Britain and Ireland, from theater performances, guest lecturers, hosts, current events, and artifacts which have played, and are still playing, significant roles in British and Irish history and literature.